Marine Litter Monitoring Projects

 WIOMSA in collaboration with the Sustainable Seas Trust through the African Marine Waste Network and country partners are implementing a marine litter monitoring program in the region.
 Six sites in different countries in the region have been established to set baselines for relevant targets as required in the SDG 14.1.
 Our partners are:

-To learn more about the initiative and how we are monitoring marine litter, please read our survey guideline here.
+To learn more about the initiative and how we are monitoring marine litter, please read our manual here.